 - 1 tsp Vanilla

 - In a high powered blender, place the Oreo cookies, and blend until they're fine crumbs.
-Pour the cookie crumbs into a 9 X 13 dish. lace the sleeve of graham crackers into the blender, and blend until the Graham crackers are crumbs.
+Pour the cookie crumbs into a 9 X 13 dish.
+Place a sleeve of graham crackers into the blender and blend until the Graham crackers are crumbs.
 Pour the graham cracker crumbs on top of the cookie crumbs.

 Lemon Cheesecake Filling

-- Place about 2 cups of the cheesecake mixture on the crust, and smooth evenly, and place the dish back in the freezer for 30 minutes.
+- Place about two cups of the cheesecake mixture on the crust, and smooth evenly, and place the dish back in the freezer for 30 minutes.

 - Wash the Strawberries under cool water, and lay them on paper towels to drain.
 Using smaller Strawberries, remove the stems from about 12 small berries, and set the others aside for topping.